MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/bulk-actions-for-an-entire-player-segment.md

 - Then select the **New Segment** button.
 - Make the **Segment Name**: **High XP Players**.
 - Define it as **Player**, where the **Statistic Value** called **Total_XP Gained** is greater than **2725**.
+> **NOTE:** The current scheduled task system can process 10-15 tasks per second per segment.
+When designing your segments plan ahead for how large they will be and how long the task execution will run.
+There is no limit for how long a task can run but if they task needs to be executed in a specific timeframe then the segment needs to be sized properly.

 ![Game Manager - PlayStream - Segments - High XP Players](media/tutorials/game-manager-segments-high-xp-players.png)